 - March 2015 — Visit IEAS publications at booth 517 at the Association for Asian Studies annual meeting, March 27‑29, 2015, in Chicago.

 - November 2014 — Announcing our latest publication — Kōmeitō: Politics and Religion in Japan, edited by George Ehrhardt, Axel Klein, Levi McLaughlin, and Steven R. Reed.

 - September 2014 — Recently published: A Comparative Study of East Asian Capitalism, edited by Hong Yung Lee.

-- Special call for submissions to our Japan Research Monograph series.
+- Special call for submissions to our Korea Research Monograph series.